 The Royal Connection to Stair Lifts

 The royal connection to stair lifts dates back to the 1500s when King Henry VIII, the infamous English monarch, required a solution to navigate the stairs in Whitehall Palace.
-Historian David Starkey discovered evidence of a “chair… that goeth up and down” in the royal records, which was used to move the king up and down a 20-foot staircase.
+Historian David Starkey discovered evidence of a “chair… that goeth up and down” in the royal records, which was found among King Henry VIII’s possessions and was used to move the king up and down a 20-foot staircase.
 This early stairlift was a block and tackle system, similar to the one used on the king’s warship, the Mary Rose.
-The system relied on servants pulling ropes to move the chair, demonstrating the ingenuity of its creators.
+The system relied on servants pulling ropes to move the chair along the incline of the staircase, demonstrating the ingenuity of its creators.

 The First Stairlift: A Royal Innovation

 The first stairlift was a royal innovation, designed to meet the needs of King Henry VIII.
+The stairlift allowed the king to access his upstairs bed despite his mobility issues, providing a crucial solution for overcoming the challenges of reaching upstairs spaces.
 The king’s jousting accident in 1536 left him with a severe leg injury, which hindered his mobility and led to his reliance on servants for assistance.
-The stairlift was a necessary solution to help the king navigate the stairs in Whitehall Palace, and its design was influenced by the block and tackle system used on the Mary Rose.
+Henry VIII’s stairlift was a necessary solution to help the king navigate the stairs in Whitehall Palace, and its design was influenced by the block and tackle system used on the Mary Rose.
+The 2009 discovery by historian David Starkey brought renewed attention to King Henry VIII’s stairlift, highlighting its significance as an early and notable example of stairlift technology.
 This early stairlift was a significant innovation in accessibility, paving the way for future developments in stairlift technology.

 What Has Changed About Stairlifts In The 21st Century?

 This simple tool has been prevalent today because of its freedom to carry people up and down the stairs.
+Stairlifts provide independence and accessibility for people with mobility challenges, allowing them to safely navigate their homes.
 Many companies are selling a wide range of stairlifts out there.

 Modern Stairlifts Features Of The Present Day